So here they are, the craziest 48 hours of my life.

 Suddenly I felt a finger on my neck and jumped like I never did my whole life.

-- Argentina asks U.S. to include AMIA Jewish Center bombing in Iran nuclear talks
+- Argentina Asks U.S. to Include AMIA Bombing in Iran Talks

 “You’re a bit jumpy son” — it was my friend making one of his jokes.
 “You’re under surveillance; haven’t you noticed the intelligence guy behind you?”